Skip to main content

 ActivityClientCloud Temple

-Define the overall architecture of the Kubernetes serviceCRA
+Define the overall Kubernetes service architectureCRA

 Size the Kubernetes service (number of nodes, resources)CRA

-Install the Kubernetes service with default configurationIRA
+Install the Kubernetes service with a default configurationIRA

-Configure the Kubernetes serviceCRA
+Configure the underlying network of the Kubernetes serviceIRA

-Define scaling and high availability strategyCRA
+Define the scaling and high availability strategyCRA

-Project and Business Applications Management
+Project and Business Application Management

 ActivityClientCloud Temple